postmanlabs/labs-docs/src/pages/docs/integrations/bitbucket.md

 Enter your Bitbucket username and app password.

+> App passwords are different from account passwords.
+Learn [how to create an app password in Bitbucket](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html).

 <img src="https://assets.postman.com/postman-docs/enter-username-and-password.jpg" width="350px" alt="User Menu"/>

 Select your collection to back up, the repository you'd like to back it up to, and designate the directory, filename, and branch.
 Click **Add Integration**.